b-diggity/gitgit/README.md

 Cleanup old local feature branches and prune remote branches:
 `gitgit -c`

+Additional commands can be run prior to add, commit and push when using gitgit by setting and exporting `GITGITCMD` with the commands that should be run.
+Example: `export GITGITCMD='terraform fmt -recursive; black .'

 # Setup SSH Key for Github Cloning:
 On Linux System, run the following to get your key to add to github: